keiranlovett/rss-feed-to-markdown/README.md

 # RSS Feed to Markdown

 This GitHub Action converts RSS feed entries to Markdown files.
-It fetches the RSS feed, extracts relevant information from each entry, and generates Markdown files using a provided template.
+It fetches RSS feeds, extracts relevant information from each entry, and generates Markdown files using a provided template.

 ## Input Variables

-- `feed_url` (required): The URL of the RSS feed.
+- `feed_url` (optional): The URL of a single RSS feed.
+- `feed_urls_file` (optional): Path to a JSON file containing an array of feed URLs.
 - `template_file` (required): The path to the template file.
 - `output_dir` (required): The directory where the generated Markdown files will be saved.

+Note: You must provide either `feed_url` or `feed_urls_file`, but not both.

 ## Example Usage

+### Single Feed URL

 ```yaml
 name: RSS Feed to Markdown